richvigorito/dev-challenges/README.md

 ## 💡 How it Works

-Every **Thursday morning**, a new challenge will be released for teams to tackle together.
+Every **Thursday**, a new challenge will be released for teams to tackle together.
 You can get together as a team after work on Thursday or Friday for a fun and productive session before the weekend kicks off.

 ### Challenge Formats:
 - **Head-to-Head:** 🏁🔥 A race against the clock to see who can finish the challenge first or get the most done in a given time.